Blue Cross Partnering to Offer Free Flu Vaccines

 Alana’s Foundation was established in 2009 to honor the memory of Alana Yaksich, a 5 ½ year old girl who passed away due to a severe case of the flu in 2003.
 The foundation’s mission is to educate the public about influenza and promote vaccination rates.
 It’s now been more than 17 years since her passing, but Alana’s presence lives on by raising awareness of flu prevention.

-Please bring your insurance card or a copy with you to the event, or use the BCBSM mobile app to access a virtual ID card from your smartphone.
+These flu shot clinics are free to the public.
+If you’re a Blue Cross member, please bring your insurance card or a copy with you to the event, or use the BCBSM mobile app to access a virtual ID card from your smartphone.
 This is part of Blue Cross’ ongoing mission to keep our communities safe and healthy.

 - The Top Five Myths About the Flu Vaccine